Straightedge

 A straightedge or straight edge is a tool used for drawing straight lines, or checking their straightness.
 If it has equally spaced markings along its length, it is usually called a ruler.

 Straightedges are used in the automotive service and machining industry to check the flatness of machined mating surfaces.
+They are also used in the decorating industry for cutting and hanging wallpaper.

 True straightness can in some cases be checked by using a laser line level as an optical straightedge: it can illuminate an accurately straight line on a flat surface such as the edge of a plank or shelf.

 A pair of straightedges called winding sticks are used in woodworking to make warping easier to perceive in pieces of wood.

 Three straight edges can be used to test and calibrate themselves to a certain extent, however this procedure does not control twist.
 For accurate calibration of a straight edge, a surface plate must be used.

 Compass-and-straightedge construction

 An idealized straightedge is used in compass-and-straightedge constructions in plane geometry.